Bayesian Estimation of Attribute and Identification Disclosure Risks in Synthetic Data

 One alternative to the SDL techniques is synthetic data.
 Based on the theory and applications of multiple imputation methodology for missing data problems \citep{Rubin1987book}, multiply-imputed synthetic data can be generated from the statistical models estimated from the original confidential data.
 Carefully designed statistical models could produce high utility, low risks public microdata.
 Multiple synthetic datasets should be generated, and appropriate combining rules have been developed to provide accurate point estimates and variance estimates of parameters of interest.
 Refer to \citet{ReiterRaghu2007, Drechsler2011book} for details of the combining rules.

-Synthetic data comes in two flavors, i) partially synthetic, where only sensitive attributes of all or some of the records are synthesized \citep{Little1993}, and ii) fully synthetic, where all attributes of every record are synthesized \citep{Rubin1993}.
-Since their proposals, a great number of research has been done on developing synthesizers, evaluating the utility and risks of the synthetic data.
+Synthetic data come in two flavors, i) partially synthetic, where only sensitive attributes of all or some of the records are synthesized \citep{Little1993}, and ii) fully synthetic, where all attributes of every record are synthesized \citep{Rubin1993}.
+Since their proposals, great amount of research has been done on developing synthesizers, evaluating the utility and risks of the synthetic data.
 Refer to \citet{Drechsler2011book} for a comprehensive review of partially and fully synthetic data and their applications.

 It is worth noting that the U. S. Census Bureau has been involved in providing access to microdata through synthetic data products.
 Examples of their synthetic data products include i) OnTheMap (based on \citet{OnTheMap2008}), ii) the synthetic Longitudinal Business Database - SynLBD (based on \citet{SynLBD2011, SynLBD2014}), iii) synthetic Survey of Income and Program Participation - SIPP Synthetic Beta (based on \citet{SIPPdocument}), among others.
 Germany also has implemented synthetic versions of their German IAB Establishment Panel (based on \citet{DrechslerBenderRassler2008, DrechslerDundlerBenderRasslerZwick2008}).
-More and more statistical agencies have started experimenting with synthetic data to for their microdata releases.
+More and more statistical agencies have started experimenting with synthetic data for their microdata releases.